How to scale Bitcoin (without changing a thing)

 This is more of a philosophical position than one that can be settled empirically.
 I happen to believe that non-full-reserve banking on Bitcoin is inevitable, and since it is inevitable, we might as well advocate for it to be as responsible and transparent as possible.
 I believe that the reason fractional reserves at Bitcoin banks are bad is not due to any inherent problem with fractional reserves themselves because they misrepresent the solvency of an exchange.
 Full reserve exchanges can always redeem deposits; fractional reserve exchanges occasionally default on that obligation.

-If I lend my friend Bitcoin for a month, I have increased the Bitcoin M2.
-I have created credit.
+If I lend my friend Bitcoin for a month, I have created credit.
 Genesis, BlockFi, and Unchained Capital all do this, but on a bigger scale.
 Institutional prime brokerage — the same concept, but on a much larger scale — is just around the corner.
 When a bank runs a fractional reserve, they are doing the same thing.
 They create credit by lending out a portion of user deposits and they make money by charging a higher rate on those loans than the interest that they pay depositors.
 So for fractional reserve skeptics to be consistent, they have to be against all lending activity relating to Bitcoin.
 I have actually seen this view expressed, but it seems extremely draconian — and unrealistic to boot.
 There is a clear demand to borrow and lend Bitcoin.

 I take a similar attitude to fractional reserves as I do to the existence of custodians: they are inevitable, so we might as well make them as transparent as possible.
 I propose exposing Bitcoin banks to the same forces that gave rise to Bitcoin itself: the free market.
 Right now we have a market for custody which everyone naively believes is fair, and is periodically beset by shocks as fraud is exposed.
 Why not a market for custody where the varying reserve ratios on offer are made transparent?